 THE CUSTOMER-CENTRIC APPROACH

 On the other hand, a customer-centric approach places the consumer at the center of every company decision.
 Their goal is to maximize client lifetime value and make customer data a valuable asset for their company.
-Increased Customer lifetime value also drives up a firm’s value and influences investors’ decision to continue investing in the company.
+Increased seamless cx also drives up a firm’s value and influences investors’ decision to continue investing in the company.